ethereum/EIPs/assets/eip-6123/README.md

 - `ethers`: This is a popular Ethereum client library.
 It allows you to interface with blockchains that implement the Ethereum API.
 - `solidity-coverage`: This library gives you coverage reports on unit tests with the help of Istanbul.

-### Compile and run tests with hardhat
+### Compile and run tests with Hardhat

-We provide the essential steps to compile the contracts and run provided unit tests Check that you have the latest version of npm and node via `npm -version` (should be better than 8.5.0) and `node -v` (should be better than 16.14.2).
+We provide the essential steps to compile the contracts and run the provided unit tests Check that you have the latest version of npm and node via `npm -version` (should be better than 8.5.0) and `node -v` (should be better than 16.14.2).

 1. Check out project
-2. Within this folder initialise a new npm project (a basic `package.json` file be created):
+2. Within this folder, initialise a new npm project (a basic `package.json` file be created):
 ```shell
 npm i
 ```
-3. Install Hardhat as local solidity dev environment.
-When prompted select following option: *Create an empty hardhat.config.js*
+3. Install Hardhat as a local solidity dev environment.
+When prompted, select the following option: *Create an empty hardhat.config.js*
 ```shell
 npx hardhat init
 ```